lbryio/lbry.com/content/faq/mining-credits.md

 ### Sourcing Mining Equipment

-LBRY mining is dominated by the FPGA market.
+LBRY mining is dominated by the ASIC/FPGA market.
 GPU & CPU mining is not viable at this point given the network difficulty.

 FPGA’s are a bit more specialized hardware that have higher mining efficiencies than GPU’s for LBRY but also are more flexible than hardware like ASICs used to mine Bitcoin.